In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Can hit underground opponents.

 Ground-type Earthquake can save you against Fire opponents, and Sludge Bomb offers a good Poison attack.
 Sunny Day can activate Chlorophyll and hasten Solar Beam.
-However, Venasaur specializse in trickier moves, like Rest, Toxic, Synthesis, and Leech Seed to outlast an opponent.
+However, Venusaur specializes in trickier moves, like Rest, Toxic, Synthesis, and Leech Seed to outlast an opponent.

-Overall, even with TMs, I wish more elementally-varied attacks were available; Venasaur's lackluster moves are its greatest failing.
-Still, if it can avoid its type weaknesses, Venasaur proves an effective staller.
+Overall, even with TMs, I wish more elementally varied attacks were available; Venusaur's lackluster moves are its greatest failing.
+Still, if it can avoid its type weaknesses, Venusaur proves an effective staller.

 Base Stat Total: 625

 Ability: Thick Fat: Halves the power of Fire and Ice attacks.